aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 ## Task 4: Populating Data Lake with Amazon Kinesis Data Generator

 Now you are able to successfully send your own player data to S3 as you play the game.
 Right now, this is a small amount of data since you are only one player.
-You want to simulate this on a larger scale with more data so you can see useful visualizatitons.
+You want to simulate this on a larger scale with more data so you can see useful visualizations.
 For the purpose of this lab, you will use the Kinesis Data Generator to simulate data.

 1. The **Amazon Kinesis Data Generator** is found at this link: https://awslabs.github.io/amazon-kinesis-data-generator/web/producer.html.
 Open this link - you should see a webpage similar to the one below.